DeByeUSerSYstem/QDots-sizer/README.md

 python 1_augment_database.py path_to_ypur_simulation_folder && python 2_train_aCNN.py
 ```
 where `path_to_ypur_simulation_folder` is the path to the folder containing your starting diffractograms
 that will be augmented and then used as basis for the model trainig.
+We recommend to simulate these starting diffractograms using the dedicated software _Debussy_,
+developed in our To.Sca.Lab group @University of Insubria (Italy).

 ## Attribution